Can You Sleep Well Without a Pillow?

 Sleeping on your back can put pressure on your lower spine.
-Placing a thin pillow under your knees can help relieve some of the pressure on your lower back for a better night’s sleep.
+Placing a thin pillow or folded towel under your knees can help relieve some of the pressure on your lower back for a better night’s sleep.

 The good news is if you’re a confirmed tummy sleeper, you can take steps to better align your spine as you sleep.
 A thin pillow will support your head and provide some extra softness.
 But you can go without a pillow if you prefer.
 As with other sleep positions, you need to take your physical build into account.
 If you’re well-built or a woman with a larger bust and you prefer to sleep on your front, then a slightly deeper pillow will be a better choice.
 This will help you align your head with the rest of your spine more effectively.

 There are other factors that affect your sleeping alignment such as the softness or firmness of your mattress.
 We’d also recommend you get medical advice about ongoing back or neck pain or headaches in case your problem is caused by something other than your sleeping posture.